 see a new land…

 We got on a train from St. Pancras International, a little secluded area of the station that wasn’t bustling like the other parts-just perched in one corner with a sweet cafe by its side.
 We grabbed a baguette and green juice for the ride over and by the time lunch was consumed, we were in Kettering.
-Whenever I get off at any station in the UK, I get worried that I’ve entered a horror film as everything is so… dare I say creepy?
+Whenever I get off at any station in the UK, I get worried that I’ve entered a horror film as everything is so creepy?

 engaged with luxury

 Special thanks to Rushton Hall for the stay and Chef Adrian Coulthard for the dinner.
-As always, all views and narratives are my own.
+All views and narratives are my own.
 To book your luxury countryside escape in Kettering, be sure to visit Rushton Hall.